Frøya Municipality: Coat of arms

 The coat of arms was granted on 13 March 1987.
 The official blazon is "Azure, three fishhooks argent in bend" (I blått tre sølv angler i skrå rekke).
 This means the arms have a blue field (background) and the charge is a series of three fish hooks lined up diagonally.
 The fish hooks have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The fish hooks mimic Stone Age hooks made of bone that are meant to symbolize the importance of fishing and trapping by the people of Frøya.
-The arms were designed by Einar H. Skjervold based off an idea by S. Hogstad from Kolsås.
+The arms were designed by Einar H. Skjervold based on an idea by S. Hogstad from Kolsås.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Frøya.
+The Church of Norway has one parish (sokn) within Frøya Municipality.
 It is part of the Orkdal prosti (deanery) in the Diocese of Nidaros.